CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3 - Moons.md

 \omega &= 322\degree\enspace46'\enspace12''
 \end{align}
 ```
-We came close considering we are only taking into account only one perturbation effect (simple precession) out of almost infinitely many.\
+We came close considering we assume precession is uniform.\
 $\blacksquare$

 Furthermore, we can calculate the rate of change of $\omega$ $(\dot\omega)$ from $\dot\Omega$ and $\dot\varpi$:\